The Design Lens

 Consider two kids.
 Same city.
 Same age.
 Similar test scores.

 The first one wakes up at 6:30, walks downstairs to a kitchen where her parents are already out the door.
 She grabs something from the pantry, checks her phone — fourteen notifications since midnight — and waits for the bus.
 At school she sits through seven classes, each forty-two minutes long, none of which connect to each other.
 She eats lunch in a cafeteria where the unspoken rule is to not look at people you don't already know.
 After school she goes home to an empty house.
 Her neighborhood has no sidewalks.
-Getting anywhere requires a car she doesn't have.
 She won't see another human face in person — not on a screen — for the rest of the evening.
 She feels a vague anxiety she can't name.
 She scrolls until midnight.

 The second kid wakes up in a house with a front porch that faces the street.
 There's a park three blocks away that people actually use.
 His parents work thirty-five hours a week.
 They eat dinner together most nights.
 He walks to a school that starts at 8:30 instead of 7:15.
-Three afternoons a week, he meets with a group of older and younger kids in a community center that's been in the neighborhood for twenty years.
+Three afternoons a week, he meets with older and younger kids in a community center that's been in the neighborhood for twenty years.
 They're working on a real project — with actual stakes.
-The adults in the room know his name and know what he's trying to figure out.
+The adults in the room know his name.
 He goes to bed with something that feels, vaguely, like purpose.

 Same city.
 Same age.
 Same test scores.
 Wildly different lives.